SoullessWaffle/bcli/README.md

 ```

 ### Usage
-You only need to type and answer the questions
+You only need to start the prompt and answer the questions

 ```bash
 $ bcli
 ```

-or check all available commands
+You can check all available commands

 ```bash
 $ bcli -h